tobybp/linked-blog-starter-md/School/Subjects/Physics/Mr Unsworth/Newtonian World and Astrophysics/Gravitational Fields/Gravitational Potential.md

 ### General Rule
 If masses are getting closer together, ∆GPE < 0
 If masses are getting further apart, ∆GPE > 0

+If an object is given enough kinetic energy it can escape the gravitational field of the larger mass.
+The mini